Blog > Articles

-What is Ozempic® (Semaglutide)?
+What is Ozempic (semaglutide)?

 Ozempic® is an injectable prescription medicine that regulates one's appetite.
 Here's why it's prescribed, how it's used, & what you should know about it.

-Published on: December 21, 2022
+December 21, 2022

-Updated on: March 12, 2024
+March 12, 2024

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 Ozempic is a medication used to treat type 2 diabetes that has been in the headlines for its off-label use as a weight loss medication.
 Why all the interest?
 It turns out that Ozempic contains the same active ingredient (semaglutide) as Wegovy®, an FDA-approved medication for weight loss.
 A study of adults with overweight or obesity taking Wegovy demonstrated on average 15% body weight loss at 68 weeks.
 These results were truly impressive as they exceeded the published results of other weight loss medications on the market (typically with only ~5-10% body weight loss at one year).
 Unfortunately, the demand for Wegovy quickly exceeded its supply, leading to the off-label use of Ozempic as a replacement.

-What is Ozempic (Semaglutide)?
+What is Ozempic (semaglutide)?

 Ozempic is a once-weekly injectable medication that is FDA-approved for the treatment of type 2 diabetes in combination with healthy nutrition and physical activity.
 It is also FDA-approved to reduce the risk of major cardiovascular events (e.g heart attack, stroke, or death) in adults with type 2 diabetes and known heart disease.
 It contains the same active ingredient (semaglutide) as Wegovy, an FDA-approved medication for weight loss.
 Therefore, if a patient is a candidate for Wegovy and is not able to obtain that medication (due to lack of insurance coverage, supply issues, etc.), a doctor might prescribe Ozempic even if the patient does not have type 2 diabetes; this is considered off-label use.
 Note prescribing medications off-label is a fairly common practice (accounting for 10-20% of prescriptions) and it is legal for prescribers to do.